Oakland On-Site Truck Repair

 The East Bay freight mix around Oakland includes everything from last-mile box trucks to long-haul semis.
 We position our mobile units near Port of Oakland for faster response.

-Oakland service calls usually fall into a few urgent categories: the truck will not restart after a stop, the trailer side causes a compliance or lighting issue, the brakes or air system change under load, or a yard or dock unit needs field service without burning another half-day on a shop move.
+Oakland service calls usually fall into a few urgent categories: the truck will not restart after a stop, the trailer side causes a compliance or lighting issue, the brakes or air system changes under load, or a yard or dock unit needs field service without burning another half-day on a shop move.

 No-start and power-loss calls